opengamedata/ogd-doc/src/unit_08/chapter_06/adding_realtime_model.md

 ## Historical Note

-Below is the documentation from the original real-time dashboard tool we developed and tested in 2020.
+Originally named `Adding_a_Realtime_Model.md` (not a very nice naming convention), below is the documentation from the original real-time dashboard tool we developed and tested in 2020.
 Its architecture became the prototype for the modular generator classes featured throughout the OpenGameData Core pipeline.

 ## Original Content